Use the diagnostic app for vibration symptoms

 Quick answer

-A car that shakes at certain speeds often has a tyre, wheel balance or wheel bearing issue.
-A car that shakes when braking often has a brake disc, pad, caliper or suspension issue.
-A car that vibrates at idle may have an engine mount, misfire or running fault.
+A car that shakes at certain speeds often has a tyre, wheel balance, bent wheel, suspension or wheel bearing issue.
+A car that shakes when braking often has a brake disc, pad, caliper, hub or suspension issue.
+A car that vibrates at idle may have an engine mount, misfire or rough-running fault.

-Strong, sudden or worsening vibration should be checked quickly, especially if it comes with tyre damage, braking instability, pulling, knocking, grinding, humming or warning lights.
+Strong, sudden or worsening vibration should be checked quickly, especially if it comes with tyre damage, braking instability, pulling, knocking, grinding, humming, smoke, burning smells or warning lights.

 Match your symptom